Tips, video and photography provided by Heinen’s partner, Chef Billy Parisi.

 Once to roast is stuffed, place it back into the oven for an additional 30-45 minutes, or until the meat reaches an internal temperature of 150˚F.

-Now that the meat and stuffing are fully cooked, remove it from the oven, top it with any pan sauce, add it to a serving board or plate and prepare to wow your guests with the most flavorful and juicy pork crown roast they’ll ever have!
+When the meat and stuffing are fully cooked, remove the roast from the oven, top it with any pan sauce, add it to a serving board or plate and prepare to wow your guests with the most flavorful and juicy pork crown roast they’ll ever have!